Neerajj9/Text-Detection-using-Yolo-Algorithm-in-keras-tensorflow/README.md

 ## Preprocessing :

 The Preprocess.py file handles all the necessary preprocessing and saves the data in the form of numpy arrays.
+First, the images are resized to (512,512) dimensions.
+Accordingly, the ground truth of the boxes is modified as well.
 All the images are normalized to a range of [-1 , 1].
 The ground truth coordinates are processed to form a matrix of dimensions as ( grid height , grid width , 1 , 5 ).

 ### Custom data :
-Necessary changes need to be done in the Preprocess.py file to input the custom data and images, to create the appropriate input and output numpy arrays.
+Necessary changes need to be done in the Preprocess.py file to input the custom data and images, to create the appropriate input and output matrices.

 ## Model :